nicolay-r/RuSentRel-Leaderboard/README.md

 ![](https://img.shields.io/badge/Python-3.6-brightgreen.svg)

-Source code exported from AREkit-0.21.1 library and yelds of:
+Source code exported from AREkit-0.21.1 library and yields of:
-* [Evaluation](evaluation) directory for greater details of the evaluator implementation and the related dependencies;
+* [Evaluation](evaluation) directory for details of the evaluator implementation and the related dependencies;
-* [Test](test) directory which includes test scripts that allows to apply evaluator for the archived [results](test/data).
+* [Test](test) directory, which includes test scripts that allow applying evaluator for the archived [results](test/data).

 ## Related works